Limit shapes for the asymmetric five vertex model: Introduction

 {\bf Acknowledgements.} Research of RK is supported by NSF grants DMS-1612668, DMS-1713033 and the Simons Foundation award 327929.
 JdG is support by the Australian Research Council through the ARC Centre of Excellence for Mathematical and Statistial Frontiers (ACEMS).
+We thank Amol Aggarwal, Hugo Duminil-Copin, Vadim Gorin, Andrei Okounkov, and Istv\'an Prause for conversations and ideas about this project, and the referee for a very careful report on the paper.